ymuichiro/symbol/mkdocs/pages/en/userbook/wallet/export-profile.md

     <mnemonic phrase:|mnemonic phrases>, or all of them.

     Paper wallets are less convenient than digital backups because the information must be entered manually.
-    However, they are more secure since they are not stored or accessed online.
+    However, they are more secure because they are not stored or accessed online.

 ## Prerequisites

 * Make sure you have installed the Symbol Desktop Wallet.
-If you haven’t done that yet, see the [Installing the Wallet](./install.md) guide.
+If you have not done that yet, see the [Installing the Wallet](./install.md) guide.

 * You must already have a profile set up in the Symbol Desktop Wallet, either by [creating a new one](./create-profile.md) or [importing an existing one](./import-profile.md).